 Since 2005, more than 30 states have begun requiring hospitals to release their infection rates, prompting many consumers to take into account hospital cleanliness and infection rates when choosing a hospital or healthcare provider.

 With recent addition of the Hospital Consumer Assessments of "Healthcare Providers and Systems” survey (HCAHPS) this system allows for reduced reimbursement for poor quality services.
 The HCAHPS assessment takes into account the cleanliness of the healthcare environment.

 We are seeing more and more State Governments passing laws on hospital cleaning requirements and facility infection rates in the outpatient settings.
 Consumers of healthcare are demanding improved hospital cleaning when receiving patient care in all healthcare settings.

 As the global leader in healthcare cleaning services, we understand the critical nature of healthcare surface disinfection and assisting in preventing HAI’s.
 Whether you’re managing a hospital, outpatient facility, medical office building or surgery center, the Jani-King healthcare cleaning services program ensures proper disinfecting and best practices that exceed the toughest healthcare cleaning standards and regulations.

-Jani-King’s Healthcare Cleaning program is based on the best practices from organizations such as the American Society for Healthcare Environmental Services (ASHES), Association for Professionals in Infection Prevention (APIC), Association of peri Operative Registered Nurses (AORN), and the Centers for Disease Control (CDC).
+Jani-King’s Healthcare Cleaning program is based on the best practices from organizations such as the Association for the Healthcare Environment (AHE), Association for Professionals in Infection Prevention (APIC), Association of peri Operative Registered Nurses (AORN), and the Centers for Disease Control (CDC).